-A sample Budget Detail Worksheet can be found at www.oip.gov/funding/Apply/Resources/BudgetDetailWorksheet.pdf.
-Applicants that submit their budget in a different format should include the budget categories listed in the sample budget worksheet.
+A sample Budget Detail Worksheet can be found at http://ojp.gov/funding/Apply/Resources/BudgetDetailWorksheet.pdf.
+Applicants that submit their budget in a different format should include the budget categories listed in the sample Budget Detail Worksheet.
+The Budget Detail Worksheet should be broken down by year.